sinasadjadi/mqtt-react-hook/README.md

       information.</a>
 * `manualConnect: boolean`
     * **Optional**
-    * Set this to false if you don't want your MQTT client to connect automatically after the initial render of your application.
+    * Set this to `true` if you don't want your MQTT client to connect automatically after the initial render of your application.
 In this case, you must call the `reconnect` function manually whenever you want to connect to the MQTT broker.
 This option is useful when certain client options, such as credentials, are not yet ready during the initial render of your application.